 Ramat Hasharon House

-The project sits in a quiet residential neighbourhood north east of Tel Aviv.
+The project sits in a quiet residential neighborhood north east of Tel Aviv.

-It is a series of cubes that have been stretched and bridged by the void space that seperates the two.
-The materiality of the space consists of white render, black aluminium, oak wood, and terrazzo.
-This material pallette is visible throughout the house.
+It is a series of cubes that have been stretched and bridged by the void space that separates the two.
+The materiality of the space consists of white render, black aluminum, oak wood, and terrazzo.
+This material palette is visible throughout the house.
 It helps to stitch the spaces together.

 David Lebenthal, Ayala Grunwald